GrahamDumpleton-abandoned/mod_wsgi-metrics/README.rst

 The New Relic Platform is a free feature of New Relic and so in order to use this plugin for Apache/mod_wsgi, you do not need to have a paid account for New Relic.

-Even if using the Python agent for New Relic, New Relic provides a free Lite tier for it, so there is no excuse for not using both the Python agent and this plugin to give you that extra visibility.
-Learn about what your Python web application is really doing.
-[1]_

 Using the plugin with a mod_wsgi express installation
 -----------------------------------------------------